xavierjialei/xi-portfolio/critique-by-design.md

 Based on the interview feedback, I built the first version of my redesign in Flourish (note that I used separated bars instead of segmented bars because I could not figure out a way to combine sales number from China and global sales numbers into one segmented bar):

 <div class="flourish-embed flourish-chart" data-src="visualisation/11217495"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

-I presented this version of the redeign to my classmates, and I received a few insightful feedack as well:
+I presented this version of the redesign to my classmates, and I received a few insightful feedbacks as well:
 - Separated bars make the chart too long.
 Should still use stacked bars.
 Could divide the bars into sales from China and sales from the rest of the world.
 - The dark and light blue colors work particularly well.
 - The "million US dollars" unit is repetitive.
-- Add a label to the x axis.
+- Add a label to the x-axis.
 - Move the intervals of the x-axis to the top of the chart so that it is easier to read.
-Readers don't have to scroll down to the bottom to see what the x axis is.
+Readers don't have to scroll down to the bottom to see what the x-axis is.
 - The title and summary sentences are still missing.
--
+- I found it difficult to add a separate column to show the years of each movie in Flourish.
+It is suggested to still add years in parenthesis next to the movie titles to preserve that information in the chart as it still makes the chart more intuitive for readers.